-Respiratory Care Practitioners (RCPs) provide services in a variety of settings, including hospitals, emergency and trauma centers, diagnostic laboratories, physician offices, pulmonary and cardiac rehabilitation centers, and home care.
+Respiratory Care Practitioners (RCPs) provide services in a variety of settings, including hospitals (medical and surgical wards), emergency and trauma centers, diagnostic laboratories, physician offices, pulmonary and cardiac rehabilitation centers, and home care.

 As the healthcare industry grows and changes, RCPs must grow and evolve as well.
 Opportunities are highly favorable for RCPs with neonatal and adult critical care skills.
 The aging population also will produce a substantial growth for RCPs.
 The demand for RCPs provided by the contract-care firms will continue and create a demand as well.

 Employment of respiratory therapists is projected to grow 13 percent from 2022 to 2032, much faster than the average for all occupations.